Bizarrespace/254-Open-Source-SoftDev/notes/november/studyforQuiz.md

 * What is a package?
   * Collection of different files, that all get put together into a single file.
 Reason for this is that software often needs a bunch of files to work, and they might need to be a in a specific place for sofware to work.
   * So to make this easier ubuntu uses packages to manage all these files needed for a certain software to work

+* How can you list all recently installed packages?
+  * Use logs y dpkg, package managing system in Ubuntu
+  * zcat -f /var/log/dpkg.log* | grep "\ install\ " | sort
+    * \ used to excape spaces, saying that you want to match literal string "install"

+* How can you keep all packages up to date?
+  * sudo apt update: Updates local package database with latest info
+  * Sudo apt upgrade: to upgraded installed packages to their latest update

+# Lab 6 Apache2
+* How to make a web page and host using Apache2
+  * Have apache2 installed
+  * Then go to Apache2 /var/www/html/index.html and change to have your html page that you want
+  * Make sure web server has permission to acccess HTML file
+  * Restart the server and access that page using http://localhost

+* What is a web server?
+  * Software and hardware that accepts requests via HTTP protocols.
+Able to process, store, and deliver web content to users that request it.
+Essentially, something that hosts your code so that others on the internet can see your html, css, java without needing acccess to your code or computer.

+* How to use crontab command to cause Linux system to gen message every hour?
+  * crontab -e: to open crontab file
+  * 0 * * * * "Hello" >> ~/everyHour.txt
+  * This command appends Hello to home directory of the current user and then the everyHour.txt file

+# Github versioning
+* We want to add to add our local repo to a remote repo on github
+  * Before we can add, we must set up ssh if we have not done so alerady
+    * On Git Bash do ssh-keygen -t ed25519 -C "your_email@example.com"
+      * This makes a new ssh key to use
+    * Now we want to add SSH key to ssh-agent:
+      * Make sure that ssh-agent is running: Get-Service -Name ssh-agent | Set-Service -StartupType Manual
+      * Now add your private key to the agent:
+        * ssh-add C:\Users\YOU/.ssh/id_ed25519
+          * Replace with your actual path and key name Start-Service ssh-agent
+      * Now add ssh public key to Github, copy the content of pub key: cat ~/.ssh/id_ed25519.pub
+      * Go to Github settings, Under ssh GPG keys, new ssh key
+      * Paste the copied key into Key field
+      * Add ssh key

 # Quiz Structure
 * 12 Questions
 * Mimic how final is going to be so Im guessing some MCQ and then some essay style